Child Benefit and Guardian’s Allowance: High Income Child Benefit Charge

 What is the charge?

-The charge applies to taxpayers who have an adjusted net income over £50,000 in a tax year, where either themselves or their partner are in receipt of Child Benefit (see below where someone else claims Child Benefit).
+The charge applies to taxpayers who have an adjusted net income over the initial threshold in a tax year, where either themselves or their partner are in receipt of Child Benefit (see below where someone else claims Child Benefit).

-If both partners have adjusted net income over £50,000, the partner with the higher income is liable for the charge (regardless of which partner is in receipt of Child Benefit).
+If both partners have adjusted net income over the initial threshold, the partner with the higher income is liable for the charge (regardless of which partner is in receipt of Child Benefit).

 Someone else claims Child Benefit